Measure the nuclei you need for your experiment with the world’s first broadband benchtop NMR spectrometer.

 The X-Pulse flow cell allows you to flow liquid samples at variable temperature (20°C – 60°C) so that you can learn more about your reactions.
 The flow cell is optimised to allow as large a sample volume as possible to flow through the probe to be measured.
 This minimises measurement time for each spectrum and allows better understanding of the time dependence of reactions.
 Designed with flexibility in mind, the flow cell also allows you to choose your external lock solvent, ensuring that you avoid unnecessary spectral overlaps or having to dope your reaction mixture.
 The variable temperature probe ensures that you are able to measure your chemistry in its optimum conditions either to maintain the reaction, or to vary temperature to understand specific reaction dynamics.
 The variable temperature probe can also be used without the flow cell to maintain a specific sample state, or to stop your sample heating during high duty cycle experiments.

-The unique magnet design of X-Pulse delivers extremely high stability, ensuring that your experiments are artefact-free.
+The unique magnet design of the X-Pulse benchtop NMR system delivers extremely high stability, ensuring that your experiments are artefact-free.

 The large thermal mass of the magnet ensures that whether you are flowing liquids at 20°C or 60°C through your flow cell, you can collect stable artefact-free data.